 One of my inner circle is pregnant.
 She is 36 years old.
 A few years ago, her then fiance decided 6 weeks before their wedding to call it all off.
 He wanted them to stay together, but he did not want to get married.
 Her heart was broken.
-She took the very brave decision to end the relationship to the arsehole (he does go by another name, but unfortunately this one fits him better).
+She took the very brave decision to end the relationship.

 On what would have been her wedding day, her closest friends gathered round and took her out to attempt to laugh, attempt not to cry, but regardless, most definitely drink the hours away.
 All I can say is, my girl done good.
 There are not many who would have been able to style it out as well as she did that day.

 One of the hardest things was she was settled – up until he dropped the bomb.
 She was on her chosen course; marriage, home, babies.
 All by the time she was in her early 30’s.
 But it was not to be.
 Not only had she lost the love of her life, she saw her chances of having a child diminish.
 She felt that her window of opportunity to meet ‘the one’, get married, buy a house and have a baby, was looking more and more narrow.